-o) Business and Government Relations
+15. Business and Government Relations

-Directors, officers, employees, contractors or consultants of the Corporation may participate in the political process as private citizens.
+Corporation Personnel may participate in the political process as private citizens.
 It is important to separate personal political activity and the Corporation's political activities, if any, in order to comply with the appropriate rules and regulations relating to lobbying or attempting to influence government officials.